core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## Discovery

-Discovery involves that of the Broker, topic collections, topic configurations and topic data.
+Discovery involves that of the Broker, topic collections, topic resources and topic data.

 ### Broker Discovery {#broker-discovery}